 This isn't covered by the ESA.
 The employer is responsible for deciding whether employees get a discount on products the employer makes or sells, or on services the employer provides.
 The employer is also the one who determines how much the discount will be.

-For information, call your local Ontario Human Rights Commission office.
+For information about the prohibition of sexual harassment, harassment and discrimination under the Human Rights Code, call your local Ontario Human Rights Commission office.
 See the Blue Pages of your telephone book under "Human Rights, Ontario Human Rights Commission."

 The ESA does not require employers to provide pension plans.
-However, if they do, they are required to allow employees to continue participating in the plans (and certain other benefit plans, if these are provided) when on pregnancy, parental, personal emergency, family medical or declared emergency leave under the Act.
+However, if they do, they are required to allow employees to continue participating in the plans (and certain other benefit plans, if these are provided) when on pregnancy, parental, personal emergency, family caregiver, family medical, critically ill child care, organ donor, reservist (with some exceptions), or crime-related child death or disappearance leave under the ESA.
 In addition, the ESA does not allow employers to discriminate on the basis of age, sex, marital status or same-sex partnership status in the provision of benefit plans, including pension plans, unless this is allowed by the Benefit Plans regulation under the ESA.
 For other information, call the Financial Services Commission 416-250-7250 or toll-free 1-800-668-0128.